mb689/cloud_computing_with_AWS/README.md

 # What is a CIDR?
 - CIDR (Classless Inter-Domain Routing) is a way of allocating and managing Internet Protocol (IP) addresses.
 It is a more flexible and efficient way of allocating IP addresses than the previous system of IP address classes.

+# What is ACL in aws?
+- An access control list (ACL) is a mechanism you can use to define who has access to your buckets and objects, as well as what level of access they have.
+In Cloud Storage, you apply ACLs to individual buckets and objects.
+Each ACL consists of one or more entries.

 # How to launch my own VPC for my app and databse?
 - Step1 -> Firstly we need to create our own VPC.